ChatTheatre/SkotOS-Doc/Developer/JitsiWork.md

 So: we need a SkotOS admin-type account to be logged into any rooms we want to exist.
 And they need to be logged in all the time.
 If they ever log out, the room disappears.
 No pressure.

 The simplest Jitsi security method that meets that need is "internal_hashed", which in this case means "there are a small number of manually-created accounts and everybody else is a guest."
-In our case, that's *one* manually-created account.
+In the case of this proposed model, there would be *one* manually-created account.

-Let's refer to that Jitsi account as "skotosadmin" and the program that stays constantly connected as SkotOS Jitsi Admin.
+Let's refer to that Jitsi account as "skotosadmin" and the program that stays constantly connected as SkotOS-jitsi-admin.

+SkotOS-jitsi-admin attempted to connect as skotosadmin to a number of dynamically-created Jitsi rooms.
+It was based on [jxs](https://github.com/jitsi/jxs), a headless load-test program that did a similar thing with only anonymous guest accounts.
+Unfortunately, directly connecting and logging into xmpp with normal credentials... just didn't seem to work.
+After taking [a number of packet dumps from websocket connections with the web UI client](https://github.com/ChatTheatre/SkotOS-jitsi-admin/tree/master/packet_captures), it became clear that Jitsi was using a weird XMPP domain (easy to fix) and a fairly bizarre setup where it connected anonymously, and also with the skotosadmin account, and set up a session ID with skotosadmin to log in via the anonymous connection.
+However, trying to do what the skotosadmin websocket connection was doing... simply failed.

+## Headless Jitsi: No Joy

+The basic difficulty is that we wanted a nonhuman user, not running a browser, to hold Jitsi rooms open.
+Since Jitsi rooms only exist if at least on XMPP connection is attached to them, it seemed the obvious way.
+We're far from the first people to want this, though I can't find evidence that anybody is successfully doing what we want...

+We [tried a number of approaches](https://github.com/WebOfTrustInfo/prototype_vRWOT/issues/5), including modifying jxs as described above, and a [Puppeteer-based approach](https://gist.github.com/saghul/179feba3df9f12ddf316decd0181b03e) that failed because running a headless Chrome is fairly memory-intensive...
+And the Jitsi API used in the browser seems to only be willing to log into a single chatroom at once, so to run ten chatrooms we'd need ten copies of headless Chrome.
+That's completely unreasonable.

+It seems like the jxs-based approach *should* work.
+But for some reason, the xmpp client didn't seem to be doing the right thing.
+Perhaps it would have been possible to go to an even lower level than jxs and rebuild the key exchange (SASL SCRAM-SHA-1).
+Or perhaps there was some simple way to make the xmpp client do the right thing that I couldn't figure out.
+The obvious things all failed, even after fixing those bugs that I could identify after reading all the websocket exchanges [in captures of web-client logins](https://github.com/ChatTheatre/SkotOS-jitsi-admin/tree/master/packet_captures).

 ## Debian versus Docker